 The Office of Disability Support Services assists students with disabilities in accessing the variety of resources available at Adelphi University.
 The mission of the Office of Disability Support Services is to provide an increasingly accessible and supportive learning environment for students with disabilities.
 The Office provides cost-free assistance to Adelphi students with documented disabilities.
 Such disabilities include but are not limited to physical, learning, psychological, and sensory.
 Examples of types of assistance available to students with disabilities include accommodative testing arrangements, academic assistance (note-takers, interpreters, etc.), and other accommodations as needed.
-The Office of Disability Support Services is located in

-University Center, Room 310, and is open Monday through Friday from 8:30 a.m. to 5:00 p.m.
-The coordinator may be reached at (516) 877-3145 or at dss@adelphi.edu.
+The Office of Disability Support Services is located in University Center 310, and is open Monday through Thursday 8:30 a.m. to 7:30 p.m. and Friday 8:30 a.m. to 4:00 p.m.
+The coordinator may be reached at (516) 877-3145, TTY (516) 877-3138, or at dss@adelphi.edu.
 For more information, please see "Academic Assistance for Students with Disabilities" in the "Rules and Regulations" section of this Bulletin.